CaptOrb/captorb.github.io/_posts/2025-07-15-task-app-aws-cicd.md

 ## Lessons learnt
 - Use OIDC instead of access keys for better security
-- Use native GitHub Actions runner when possible
+- Use native GitHub Actions runner for faster deployments where possible

 ## Conclusion